sisl/GaussianFilters.jl/README.md

 ## Configuring Package Name

 To start off with, look through the package and replace `JuliaPackageTemplate` with your own project name.
-The

 `deps` contains C/C++ file dependencies of the packages which are compiled when the package is installed by using the BinDeps.jl package.